AntonioFasano/filleR/README.md

 Put in the same directory `form.pdf`, `form.csv`, the  [filleR.R script](https://github.com/AntonioFasano/filleR/blob/master/filleR.r), [pdfbox-app-1.8.7.jar](https://pdfbox.apache.org/download.cgi).

-Note: If you use a more recent version of pdfbox-app, adjust accordingly the line `filler.R`:
+Note: If you use a more recent version of pdfbox-app, adjust accordingly the `filler.R` line:

     PDFBOX="pdfbox-app-1.8.7.jar"